 Many parents will note how difficult homework can be in their house.
 Whether it’s the child who procrastinates, the disorganized work area, or the child who misplaces everything, homework can be a challenge.

 Here are some tips for parents to help their children stay organized while doing homework.

-- Set up the homework zone.
-Each child should have a portable school supplies box to include loose leaf, art supplies, and anything else needed to complete homework.
-This box should allow for easy access for your child.
-That means no boxes that the lids can come off.
+Each child should have a portable school supply box to include loose leaf paper, art supplies, and anything else needed to complete homework.
+This box should allow ease of access for your child, avoiding boxes with lids that can come off.
 If you have another child who is using the same homework zone, you might want to think about dividers.
-This is a great privacy shield for the kids who squabble with each other.
+Dividers offer a great privacy shield for the kids who squabble with each other.

-- File box for those exploding binders and folders.
+Eliminate those exploding binders and folders.
 Buy a portable file box without a top for easy access.
 Since the box is portable, it can move from room to room with your child.
 Insert hanging file folders for each subject.
 Once every few weeks, your child should go through his folders and remove papers that are from past topics or just doesn’t need anymore.
-DO NOT throw these papers out but store them til midterms and final.
+DO NOT throw these papers out but store them until midterms and final.

 Helping your child develop positive homework strategies will assure that the school work will get done.
 Make sure that your child feels comfortable in his work area and that you remain supportive in maintaining positive homework strategies.